pdn002/Computer_Architecture_Project_Overview/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Our architecture will be a single cycle implementation.
 This means that every instruction will only take up one clock cycle.
 The ISA will also follow the data memory load/store principle which means that there are only two instructions that can access data memory.
 No other instruction can access data memory so an ADD instruction can not add two numbers then immediately store the result into data memory.
 The goal of this ISA is to minimize the number of different instructions so that machine code instructions will use less bits to specify what operations will be performed.
 This will allow instructions to have more bits reserved for specifying the operation registers and values.
 Making the ISA single cycle should also simplify the hardware design making it more intuitive.
 <br/>

+## Design Specifications
+- 9-bit instrctions
+- 14 different instructions
+- 15 register allocations
+  - 13 general purpose registers
+  - 2 reserved registers for other operations
+- 256 data memory allocations

+## Control Flow Design
+&nbsp;&nbsp;&nbsp;&nbsp; We are going to do both relative branching and absolute branching.
+For relative branching this means we need to know both the branch amount and current program counter to determine the true memory_adress location.
+The jump amount will be 8 bit 2’s complement.
+This means we can branch up to about ±127 instructions away from the current instruction pointed by the PC.
+If we need to jump more we can just call the branch more times. <br/>
+&nbsp;&nbsp;&nbsp;&nbsp; For absolute branching we only need to know the location of the exact instruction we want to branch to.
+The branch address will be unsigned since it seems odd to be able to access negative instruction addresses.
+The main issue with this method is that it is limited to the address that it can branch to.
+We have 2 absolute branch instructions that allow us to access instruction addresses 0 to 508.

+## Memory Addrssing Modes
+&nbsp;&nbsp;&nbsp;&nbsp;  We will support indirect absolute addressing for load/store instructions and indirect relative addressing for branching.
+The exact address will not be specified in the load/store instruction itself.
+Instead the memory address needs to be stored into register R1 beforehand.
+Then the load/store instruction will go to that memory address.
+These addresses will not be relative addresses but rather absolute addresses.
+This means that The memory address stored at R1 needs to be the exact memory address and should not be a value that needs to be added to a different instruction memory address.
+For example assume R1 = 0b0001_0004.
+Now perform the instruction LDR R7 which is the load from data memory instruction.
+Now R7 holds whatever byte value was stored at data memory location 0b0001_0004.
+For branching a signed 2’s complement number needs to be stored into R1.
+The number will increment or decrement the current program counter.

 ## Architecture Block Diagram
 ![image info](./Architecture_Block_Diagram.PNG)
 <br/>